yungyuc/ynote/writing/2018/python_in_cpp/index.rst

   } /* end PYBIND11_PLUGIN(_helloworld) */

 That's how you create a Python :py:class:`list` in C++.
-And you see how it's returned to Python and to get the famous hello, world:
+And you see how it's returned to Python and gets the famous hello, world:

 .. code-block:: python
   :linenos: